foureyes/csci-ua.0480-fall2020-034/homework/02-restaurants-2020.markdown

   * Score
   * Grade
-* To verify your file reading and parsing, you can try: printing the "boro", "DBA", "score", "grade" of the 2nd (remember the array index starts from 0) listing in the file in the format: '${bizz.DBA} in ${bizz.boro} has a health inspection score of ${bizz.score} with a grade ${bizz.grade}.'
+* To verify your file reading and parsing, you can try: printing the "boro", "name", "score", "grade" of the 2nd (remember the array index starts from 0) listing in the file in the format: '${data.name} in ${data.boro} has a health inspection score of ${data.score} with a grade ${data.grade}.'

 ```
 Sushi Yu in Brooklyn has a health inspection score of 10 with a grade A.
 ```